dnamgoong/dnamgoong.github.io/_posts/2025-08-30-linear-attention-for-regression.md

 ## A Linear Self-Attention Layer for Regression

-We will provide a summary of the in-context learning model used in [Lu et al.](https://arxiv.org/abs/2405.11751).
+We will provide a summary of the in-context learning model used in [[Lu et al. 2024](https://arxiv.org/abs/2405.11751)].

 The embedding of the prompt including the query is represented by a $$(D+1) \times K$$ matrix $$Z$$,